Volunteer's dilemma

-The volunteer's dilemma game models a situation in which each player can either make a small sacrifice that benefits everybody, or instead wait in hope of benefiting from someone else's sacrifice.
+The volunteer's dilemma is a game that models a situation in which each player can either make a small sacrifice that benefits everybody, or instead wait in hope of benefiting from someone else's sacrifice.

 One example is a scenario in which the electricity supply has failed for an entire neighborhood.
 All inhabitants know that the electricity company will fix the problem as long as at least one person calls to notify them, at some cost.
 If no one volunteers, the worst possible outcome is obtained for all participants.
 If any one person elects to volunteer, the rest benefit by not doing so.

 A public good is only produced if at least one person volunteers to pay an arbitrary cost.
 In this game, bystanders decide independently on whether to sacrifice themselves for the benefit of the group.
 Because the volunteer receives no benefit, there is a greater incentive for freeriding than to sacrifice oneself for the group.
 If no one volunteers, everyone loses.
 The social phenomena of the bystander effect and diffusion of responsibility heavily relate to the volunteer's dilemma.